So you’ve decided to adopt a dog. Now what?

 How to adopt a dog

-Once you set your eyes on your new pet, you’ll probably want to take her home as soon as possible.
-So it’s best to do as much research and planning as you can before you even start your search.
+Once you set your eyes on your new pet, you’ll probably want to take them home as soon as possible.
+Use this guide to plan ahead so the adoption process runs as smoothly as possible.

 Set up a budget